Options Pricing Tips and Advice About Me Links

 Place each of the envelope contents into small piles in the order in which they will be assembled then placed into the outer envelope.
 If all the peices are not yet ready, wait until they are.
 The less you handle your envelopes the better condition they will stay in.

 If you have everything ready, take one from each pile and assemble it then place it into the envelope.
 Stamp it and seal it.
-Put it in one of four piles.
-1) Internationally addressed, 2) Out-of State, 3) Intrastate or 4) Local.
+Put it in one of four piles immediately; 1) Internationally addressed, 2) Out-of State, 3) Intrastate or 4) Local.

 Sealing the envelopes (outers only!) is made easier with the use of a sponge brush sold for painting trimwork.
 Keep the sponge damp not wet.
 A wet sponge will cause a mess!